fablabbcn/smartcitizen-docs/docs/guides/firmware/upgrading-the-firmware.md

 	![](/assets/images/esp-force-upload-3.png)

+!!! warning "Make sure to disconnect your data"
+	Modern phones will have Wi-Fi and LTE (data) active at the same time.
+The `SmartCitizen[...]` network doesn't have internet access, so your phone will likely switch to using your data plan.
+If this happens, make sure to switch it off temporarily while updating the firmware.

 !!! danger "Doesn't work?"
+	Sometimes in the phone, the firmware selection screen will work when you click on `Browse`.
+This is very likely because the browser on your phone doesn't have this feature.
+We recommend using a modern browser (firefox, chrome...) instead of the default Wi-Fi login portal that typically pops up in some phones.

-	Sometimes in the phone the firmware selection screen will not pop up.
-You can always try to do the _developer-way_ with [check this guide here](/guides/firmware/edit-the-firmware/#manual-update)
+ 	You can always try to do the _developer-way_ with [check this guide here](#using-command-line-tools)

 ## Using command-line tools